BruceEckel/substack-blog/README.md

 # substack-blog
-Archives of my experiment blogging on Substack.
+Archives of Substack blogs, in Markdown.

 All in Markdown so can be viewed directly through Github.